 Rick Rayburn has represented business enterprises and individuals in a wide variety of financial transactions and commercial disputes including corporate and commercial litigation and arbitration, financial restructurings, business reorganizations, workouts, executive employment contracts and disputes, shareholder disputes, business formations, venture capital infusions, private and public securities offerings, mergers, acquisitions, joint ventures, divestitures, refinancings, and recapitalizations.
 Clients have included public and private corporations, developers, venture capitalists, individual minority and majority shareholders, and professional accounting, engineering, and law firms.
 Bankruptcy representations include primarily debtors and their affiliates, creditors, committees, shareholders, directors, adversary plaintiffs and defendants, post petition lenders, and governmental entities.

-Mr. Rayburn has appeared in several Courts of North Carolina, including Superior Court, Business Court and Court of Appeals; South Carolina Circuit Courts; Federal District Court in the Western and Middle Districts of North Carolina; Bankruptcy Courts in North Carolina (Western, Middle, and Eastern Districts), South Carolina, Delaware, Florida, Georgia, Virginia, Tennessee, and Connecticut, and the United States Court of Appeals for the Fourth Circuit.
+Mr. Rayburn has appeared in several North Carolina Courts, including Superior Court, Business Court and Court of Appeals; South Carolina Circuit Courts; Florida Circuit Court; Federal District Court in the Western and Middle Districts of North Carolina; Bankruptcy Courts in North Carolina (Western, Middle, and Eastern Districts), South Carolina, Delaware, Florida, Georgia, Virginia, Tennessee, and Connecticut, and the United States Court of Appeals for the Fourth Circuit.